e271828e/Flight.jl/docs/notes/design/framework_spec.md

 values and intermediate totals as observable ports, with every silence inverted into a warning or error (rows 7, 37).

-The reduce-port design that preceded this one — consumer-declared folds with multi-connection legality — is closed (rows 7 and 37).
+Consumer-declared folds with multi-connection legality are closed (rows 7 and 37).

 ---